 I began my web development journey way back in 1996, during the days of Netscape Navigator and Internet Explorer 2.
-It still makes me shudder to think about how primitive everything was.
+I still remember writing my first HTML in a basement apartment in Anchorage, Alaska.

-I landed my first paying web job at a startup in San Francisco in ’97.
+I got my first web job at a startup in San Francisco in ’97.
 I worked there for about a year learning the ropes before moving on to a corporate contract gig at Autodesk.
-They’re one of the biggest software companies in the world, and this was a new and exciting experience for me.
-The money was pretty cool too.

-It was at Autodesk that I started working with Vignette StoryServer.
-StoryServer was an industrial strength content management system first developed for CNET to manage their publishing.
+It was at Autodesk that I started working with Vignette StoryServer, an industrial strength content management system first developed for CNET to manage their publishing.
 Vignette is no longer around, but they developed one of the earliest dynamic publishing platforms.